 On cool, humid days, use BLEND to keep the windshield and side windows clear.

 Use DEFROST to remove fog or ice from the windshield quickly in extreme humid or cold conditions.
-Turn the temperature knob toward the red area and move the fan control toward the red area.
+Turn the temperature knob to the right and move the fan control toward high.

-Rear Window Defogger
+Rear Window Defogger (If Equipped)